-68. Shopping Papers
+69. Shopping Papers

-Citation: Section 1115(a)(20), (i) Effective Date: September 1, 1977 ink used to publish a shopping paper are exempt.
-Estimates: 2015: Minimal - 2018: Minimal
+Citation: Section 1115(a)(20), (i) Effective Date: September 1, 1977

 Description: Receipts from the retail sale of a shopping paper to the publisher are exempt as well as the receipts from the sale of printing services performed in publishing such paper.
-In addition, the paper and individual to publish a character are exempt.
+In addition, the paper and ink used to publish a shopping paper are exempt.

-69. Telephone Service Used by the Media
+70. Telephone Service Used by the Media